Index theory of uniform pseudodifferential operators: Uniform pseudodifferential operators on manifolds of bounded geometry

 \subsection{Uniformity of operators of nonpositive order}

-Now we get to the important statement that the pseudodifferential operators we have defined are uniform (the discussion here is strongly related to the fact that elliptic uniform pseudodifferential operators will define uniform $K$-homology classes).
-Note that we have not yet defined what ``uniform'' shall mean.
-This will be done now.
+Now we get to the important statement that the uniform pseudodifferential operators we have defined are, in fact, ``uniform'' in the meaning to be defined now (the discussion here is strongly related to the fact that symmetric and elliptic uniform pseudodifferential operators will define uniform $K$-homology classes).

 Let $T \in \IK(L^2(E))$ be a compact operator.
 We know that $T$ is the limit of finite rank operators, i.e., for every $\varepsilon > 0$ there is a finite rank operator $k$ such that $\|T - k\| < \varepsilon$.
 Now given a collection $\mathcal{A} \subset \IK(L^2(E))$ of compact operators, it may happen that for every $\varepsilon > 0$ the rank needed to approximate an operator from $\mathcal{A}$ may be bounded from above by a common bound for all operators.
 This is formalized in the following definition.